hdmamin/roboduck/docs/README.md

 ## About

 Copilot takes your programs from 0 to 50; RoboDuck is designed to get you from 95 to 100.
 It essentially embeds an LLM (large language model) in the Python interpreter, providing drop-in natural language replacements for Python's standard approaches to:
 - debugging
 - error handling
 - logging

+## Quickstart

+# TODO add code snippets and gifs

 ## Contributing